 1 David Bohm was one of the most significant theoretical physicists of the 20th century.
-He had many recorded dialogues with K and, in 1969, was a founding trustee of Krishnamurti Foundation Trust Ltd (KFT) and Brockwood Park School in England.
+He was strongly interested in philosophy and neuropsychology, and had many recorded dialogues with Krishnamurti.
+In 1968 he became a founding trustee of Krishnamurti Foundation Trust Ltd (KFT) and Brockwood Park School in England.
 He died in 1992.